syntasso/instruqt-kubecon/01-get-to-know-the-platform/assignment.md

 Welcome to your personal Kuberentes cluster! 🏡

 You can see two tabs on the top left.
-One named `K8s Shell` and the other `Code editor`.
+One named `K8s Shell` tab and the other `Code editor`.

 Throughout this course you will use `K8s Shell` to interact with your Kuberentes (K8s) cluster.